lllnnll/xtrem-craft-workshop/docs/solution/11-example-mapping.md

 Then I get 0,91 EUR rounded of 0,91104 EUR
 ```

-### Bank can convert the exchange rate to his exchange rate directly
+### Bank converts the exchange rate to his exchange rate directly

 ```gherkin
 Given a bank with pivot currency KRW
     And exhange rate to EUR equals to 0,00073